 - Operators In both Access and Excel, operators are used to compare values or to perform simple calculations on your data.
 Examples include + (plus) or - (minus).

 - Functions and arguments In both Access and Excel, functions and arguments are used to accomplish tasks that you can't do by using operators alone — for example, you can find the average of the values in a field, or convert the result of a calculation to a currency format.
 Examples of functions include SUM and STDEV.
 Arguments are values that provide information to functions.
 Access and Excel both have many functions from which to choose, but the names of similar functions in the programs are sometimes different.
 For example, the AVERAGE function in Excel corresponds to the AVG function in Access.

 - Constants In both Access and Excel, constants are values that do not change — such as strings of text or numbers that are not calculated by using an expression.

 Access expressions use operators and constants that are similar to those used in Excel formulas, but Access expressions use different identifiers and functions.
-Whereas Excel formulas are generally only used in worksheet cells, Access expressions are used in many places within Access for a wide variety of tasks, including the following:
+You can use an Excel formula in only one place — a cell in a worksheet.
+However, you can use an Access expression in many places for a wide variety of tasks, including the following: